Updated December 2022

 - Managing submission deadlines

-Immigration Assistants specialize in immigration rules, procedures, and documents.
+Immigration case managers specialize in immigration rules, procedures, and documents.
 The work they do helps lawyers and consultants focus more on strategy and serve clients better.

-Immigration Consultant and instructor, Cassandra Fultz, points out the fundamental difference between consultants and assistants, and how the two work together:
+Cassandra Fultz is the managing partner of Doherty Fultz Immigration as well as a Herzing instructor.
+She points out the fundamental difference between consultants and case managers and how the two work together:

-An Immigration Assistant is responsible for moving the file forward so that the application can be submitted, and the client can achieve their goal.”
+An immigration case manager is responsible for moving the file forward so that the application can be submitted, and the client can achieve their goal.
+They provide assistance with documents, deadlines, and client communications.”

-Immigration Consultant: In Canada, Immigration Consultants must earn a license to legally offer their services to clients.
+Immigration Consultant: In Canada, immigration consultants must earn a licence to legally offer their services to clients.

-Getting licensed starts with completing a training program that is approved by the ICCRC.
+Getting licensed starts with completing a training program that is approved by the CICC.
 Then, candidates must complete a challenging licensing exam.
-They must also become members the ICCRC, pay membership dues, and adhere to a code of conduct and ethics.
+They must also become members of the CICC, pay membership dues, and adhere to a code of conduct and ethics.

 The only exceptions are members in good standing of a law society in Canada or the Chambre des notaires du Québec.

-As licensed professionals, Immigration Consultants are legally liable for the services they deliver.
-If they break rules set out by the Law Society or the ICCRC, they will face disciplinary action.
+As licensed professionals, immigration consultants are legally liable for the services they deliver.
+If they break rules set out by the Law Society or the CICC, they will face disciplinary action.

-Immigration Assistant: Immigration Assistants are not regulated in Canada.
-You do not need a license to become an Immigration Assistant.
+Immigration Case Manager: Immigration case managers are not regulated in Canada.
+You do not need a licence to become an immigration case manager.

 For example, some consultants specialize in study permits, sponsorship refusals, denied entry, or detentions.
-Others are generalists who handle everything from work permits and family sponsorship, to applications for citizenship and permanent residency.
+Others are generalists who handle everything from work permits and family sponsorships to applications for citizenship and permanent residency.

-Immigration Assistant: Most Immigration Assistants work in the offices of immigration consultants and lawyers.
+Immigration Case Manager: Most immigration case managers work in the offices of immigration consultants and lawyers.
 They are employed by immigration law firms and consulting businesses across the country.

 Other career options include working for: